Driver rams cyclists in Arizona race, critically injuring 6

 Driver rams cyclists in Arizona race, critically injuring 6New

 SHOW LOW, Ariz.
-(AP) — Police say a driver in a pickup truck has plowed into bicyclists competing in a community road race in Arizona, critically injuring several riders.
-Authorities say officers then chased down the driver Saturday and shot him outside a nearby hardware store.
-Police say six cyclists have been taken to a hospital in critical condition after the crash in the mountain town of Show Low, about a three-hour drive northeast of Phoenix.
-The 35-year-old suspect also has been hospitalized in critical condition.
-The circumstances of the shooting haven’t been released yet.
-Police say it happened after officers pursued the driver and tried to stop him.
+(AP) — Authorities say a driver in a pickup truck plowed into bicyclists competing in a community road race in Arizona, critically injuring several riders.
+Police say officers chased the driver Saturday and shot him outside a nearby hardware store.
+Six cyclists are in critical condition after the crash in the mountain town of Show Low, about a three-hour drive northeast of Phoenix.
+One was flown to a hospital near Phoenix.
+The 35-year-old suspect also was hospitalized in critical condition.
+A city spokeswoman said the suspect didn’t comply when officers tried to arrest him, but the circumstances of the shooting haven’t been released.